Mahdidrm/Image_resizer_in_a_folder/README.md

-- This code is very simple and fast. you just need to add the path to your images folder and give the size of the output images!
+- This code is very simple and fast. you just need to add the path of your folder of images and then give the size of the output images!

 ```
 import PIL